kissmetrics/km-support/_posts/2012-10-19-self-referrer.md

     [internet] -> (www.mysite.com) -> http://www.mysite.com/splash.php

-Again, the KISSmetrics script is located on the `/splash.php` page.
+Again, the Kissmetrics script is located on the `/splash.php` page.
 So when we check for the Referrer, we see that the last page visited was `[internet page]`, ignoring the fact we got redirected from `www.mysite.com`.